From Dark Corner to DOT-COM:

 cost of paying token amounts to pollworkers is replaced

-security equipment, specialized software, security auditors and consultants,
+equipment, specialized software, security auditors and consultants, and

-might be a displacement of cost from one set of expenditures to a very
+be a displacement of cost from one set of expenditures to a very different set

-different set of expenditures.
-Certainly, the initial investment will be very
+of expenditures.
+Certainly, the initial investment will be very substantial.
+It

-substantial.
-It will be one that small-to-medium sized election jurisdictions
+will be one that small-to-medium sized election jurisdictions might find

 The romantic, Jeffersonian view of voting is still a